Mjz86/c_colon/mcc.md

 this information helps immensely in optimizations and it also makes the intention of the developers clear.

-the language has lifetime anotations,  borrow rules , qualifier rules , pointers and many sorts of reference, operator overloadding , a powrful context-type for explicit  control over many implicit operations,  all trying to make it safe and efficient to excute.
+the language has lifetime annotations,  borrow rules , qualifier rules , pointers and many sorts of reference, operator overloading , a powerful context-type for explicit  control over many implicit operations,  all trying to make it safe and efficient to execute.